 Ginger is a 18-19yr mare saved from a slaughter auction in 2004-5.
 She has since lived on pasture on a coastal Louisiana ranch.
 She has lived fairly well, without any health issues, but she mostly fends for herself and the conditions of the ranch are harsh on the older and younger animals.
-We are hoping to rehome her as she is reaching seniority and would be much more commfortable with someone who could provide basic care and attention.
-She has lived on grass year round, but she now needs hay supplemented through the cold season.
-During the summer she could really use more protection from biting insects which are awful where she is, and a dry place when the rains persist and flood the pastures.
+I am hoping to find a home for her as she is reaching seniority and would be much more comfortable with someone who could provide basic care and attention.
+For years she has lived mostly on grass, but she now needs hay supplemented through the cold season.
+During the summer she could really use more protection from insects which are awful where she lives, and a dry place when the rains persist and flood the pastures.
 This wise mare is not trained to ride but could be an excellent pasture buddy or auntie for younger horses.
 She would do best with a turnout situation with choice shelter, and bringing her in the barn for the worst weather and bugs.
 She isn't hard to handle but is shy of people.
 I was hired by her owner as a trainer and hoofcare provider and have known her for years.
 Please contact me if you may be interested or know of any rescue groups that can help me.
-I am concerned the horse will return to a general stock auction if I am not able to find her a home.
+I am concerned the horse will be taken to a general stock auction if I am not able to find her a home.
 Thanks for reading.
 (Less)

 St. Mary Parish Patterson, LA MAP IT!

 |Check All That Apply Duplicate Post Spam/Possible Scam Inappropriate Photo Wrong Phone Number My Calls Not Returned|

 No Response to My Email "+JSVpcv+" Breeder Selling Animals (Posing as Rescue) Cancel